Optimally Integrating Ad Auction into E-Commerce Platforms: Experiments

 \section{Experiments}

 In this section, we will verify our mechanisms with four experiments.
-The experiments are conducted by the real date collected from one Chinese major e-commerce platform.
-Our experimental background is that we select 356 different keywords randomly, where each keyword contains at least 400 and at most 2000 candidate items(including ad items and organic items).
+Our experimental environment is that we select 356 different keywords randomly, where each keyword contains at least 400 and at most 2000 candidate items (including ad items and organic items).
 For each keyword, we simulate the first result page with 20 slots.
 We find that the values of ad items are fitted into a lognormal distribution, and assume that quality factor $w_i=1$ for experiment 1-3, but has a distribution in experiment 4.
 The estimated volumes of items can be extracted from the real data, directly.
-Because of the diversity of keywords and to avoid speciality, we repeat experiments on each keyword and aggregate into normalized results.
-All Figures can be found in Appendix \ref{sec:figure}.
+Because of the diversity of the keywords and to avoid speciality, we repeat experiments on each keyword and aggregate them into normalized results (figures).